Now Reading

 Apart from these, cats can be dreaming about human families, meals, favorite toys, or their daily interaction with you.

 Cats are unable to see the colors like humans.
-They are capable of seeing muted shades of blue and green.
+However, they are capable of seeing muted shades of blue and green.

 By this, we can conclude that they cannot dream in color but in the same muted shades that they are able to see in real life.